leninkumar31/leninkumar31.github.io/_posts/2021-05-08-Download-Managers-and-How-do-they-work?.md

  {% endhighlight %}

 ## Step#4 - Save the checksum and digest algorithm
+- If we are not using a secure(`HTTPS`) connection, it is possible that the downloadable file can be changed by any middleman.
+- We can use the checksum and the digest algorithm from [Digest](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Digest) header to verify whether data from the server is the same as the data received by the client.
-- Save the checksum and the digest algorithm from [Digest](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Digest) header if it is present.
+- Let's save the checksum and the digest algorithm from [Digest](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Digest) header if it is present and will use them in Step#7.
-- We can use this data to verify the correctness of the downloaded file in Step#7.

 ## Step#5 - Decide whether to download from scratch or resume a partial download
 - Check whether the downloadable file identified in Step#3 exists or not at the given location.